 Support is Strong

 Ever since WFA started working on this issue, we have suspected that the majority of farmers would support biodiversity conservation compliance because they value ecosystem functions, and this has played out in NOSB meetings.
-Besides, who in their right mind will stand up and say they are against biodiversity and natural resources conservation, without giving themselves and organic a black eye.
+Besides, who in their right mind will stand up and say they are against biodiversity and natural resources conservation, without making themselves and the organic community look bad.
 Many organic companies tout that their practices are nature-friendly.
 Kashi talks about “farming practices that restore, maintain and enhance ecological harmony,” Nature’s Path discusses “improved farm biodiversity” and Cascadian says their “organic farming methods help protect and nurture the environment.”